-The goal of creating a collaborative workforce is to avoid isolation and gather workers with complementary sets of skills to achieve a shared goal together.
+The goal of creating a collaborative workforce is to avoid isolation and gather workers with complementary sets of skills to achieve a shared goal.

-In practice, this means you create a group of diverse people with one person from each functional area of your company for example.
+In practice, this entails creating a group of diverse people with one person from each functional area of your company for example.
 This way, instead of having different teams working on the same project but separately, one leader represents each department.
-Consequently, all of them are then performing collaboratively on the same project.
+Consequently, all of them are collaborating on the same project.
 This way of working creates many positive outcomes for your employees as well as for your business.
-Let’s discover the benefits of a cross-functional team.
+Let’s talk about the benefits of a cross-functional team.

 ➡️ Are you interested in new ways of working?
 Read our recent article about flexitime.